smarc-project/smarc2/behaviours/lolo/lolo_tuper/README.md

 **Uncertainty metric:** the 1-sigma semi-major axis, `sqrt(largest eigenvalue([[cov0, cov1], [cov6, cov7]]))`.

-**Stop detection:** the setpoint is "stopped" when fresh, continuously-received samples spanning the full `setpoint_stop_period` all lie within `setpoint_stop_tolerance` of their centroid.
+**Stop detection:** the setpoint is "stopped" (leaders done) only when, over the full `setpoint_stop_period` of fresh, continuously-received samples, **both**: its least-squares ground **speed is below `setpoint_stop_speed`** *and* every sample lies within `setpoint_stop_tolerance` of the window centroid.
+The speed gate is the decisive one: a centroid-radius-only test is, for steady motion, equivalent to a speed threshold of `~2 * tolerance / period` (5 m / 30 s ~= 0.33 m/s), so a leader merely cruising slowly around a corner used to trip a false stop and send LoLo home early.
+Keep `setpoint_stop_speed` well below the leaders' cruise speed.
 Requiring *fresh* samples prevents a comms dropout from masquerading as "leaders done".

+**Mission timer:** the BT owns one authoritative clock for the whole task.
+It starts when execution begins and **fails the mission** as soon as `timeout` is exhausted (so the task budget is actually respected).
+The delegated `move_to` legs (GoToStart / SurfaceAndReturn) are handed only the *remaining* budget, so a return leg can never silently overrun the mission `timeout`.
+Set `timeout` generously (e.g. ~2000 s) to cover a long follow plus the surface return.

 ---